dcunited001/dcunited001.github.io/_drafts/speed-of-thought-4-geometry-and-mechanics-of-information.md

 - [Picture for Geometric Mechanics]

+- Inequalities (contained-within & within-is-contained) in type-space
+  - esp. as applied to game theory for real-time, stochastic & inschematic games
+  - connections to nash equilibrium (when does the equilibrium exist and for which games is it unreachable/incomputable?)

 - TODO: use Graph-Theory version of Gauss-Bonnet (from Oliver Knill's paper) to provide an example of a potential basis for information-geometry and information-physics (essentially,